UffizziCloud/uffizzi_cli/README.md

 `--user`    | `-u`            | Your email for logging in `--hostname`| `-h`            | Adress of your app

+If hostname uses basic authentication you can specify options for it by setting `basic_auth_user` and `basic_auth_password` via `config set` command.

 ### projects ###

 ```
-$ projects
+$ uffizzi projects
 ```

 Shows all your projects' slugs

 ### config ###

 Use this command to configure your cli app.
-This command has 4 subcommands `list`, `get`, `set` and `delete`.
+This command has 4 subcommands `list`, `get`, `set`, and `delete`.

 ```
-$ config list
+$ uffizzi config list
 ```
-Shows all options and their values from config file.
+Shows all options and their values from the config file.

 ```
-$ config get OPTION
+$ uffizzi config get OPTION
 ```

-Shows value of specified option.
+Shows the value of the specified option.

 ```
-$ config set OPTION VALUE
+$ uffizzi config set OPTION VALUE
 ```

 Sets specified value for specified option.
-If specified option already exists and has value it will be overwritten.
+If a specified option already exists and has value it will be overwritten.

 ```
-$ config delete OPTION
+$ uffizzi config delete OPTION
 ```

 Deletes specified option.

-## Usage

-If you need basic authentication you should set options `basic_auth_user` and `basic_auth_password` via `config set` command.

 ## Contributing